Mohammed Raheel Mouseen

-Mohammed Raheel Mouseen (born 20 December 1996) is an Indian field hockey player from Karnataka.
+Mohammed Raheel Mouseen (born 20 December 1996) is an Indian field hockey player.
 He plays as a mid-fielder for the Indian national team and represents Comptroller and Auditor General of India (CAG) team in the domestic tournaments.
-He plays both the Hockey 5s and the Senior outdoor formats.
-He was part of the Indian Hockey5s team which finished fifth at the World Cup at Muscat, Oman from 24 January 2024.

 Early life

 Mouseen is born in Bengaluru.
 His mother is Taj Begum and his father Mohammed Naseeruddin was a former national-level hockey player at Hindustan Aeronautics Limited (HAL).
 His grandfather Ameer Uddin was also a hockey player.
 His brother Mohammed Naeemuddin played for CAG team and was also called for the junior national camps but could not make it to the Indian team.
 Raheel joined the Sports Authority of India (SAI) hostel at Bengaluru in 2012 at the age of 15.
 He did his schooling at St. Joseph's School where he started his hockey and completed his B.Com. from Surana College, Bengaluru.
 His learnt his basics from coach Manohar Katke before training under coaches Ashwath and Prabhakar at the SAI hostel.